-Related tagsgui data visualisation hardware innovation&society interface laptop os software tablet technology touch api display game google mouse programming sdk tv android chrome os history homeos linux microsoft mobile mobile phone network usb web 3d advertisements ai amazon API app app store apple ar army art artificial intelligence augmented reality botnet browser car cloud copyright hybrid phone remote display wifi 3d printing 3g camera chrome cpu cray crowd-sourcing data center
+Related tagsgui data visualisation hardware innovation&society interface laptop os software tablet technology touch api display game google interaction mobile mouse network programming sdk tv android chrome os history homeos linux microsoft mobile phone usb web 3d 3d printing advertisements ai algorythm amazon API app app store apple ar army art artificial intelligence augmented reality big data botnet browser car hybrid phone remote display wifi 3g camera chrome cloud cpu cray crowd-sourcing data center

 Thursday, February 02.
 2012

 The desktop remains central to our everyday work and play, despite all the excitement around tablets, TV’s and phones.
 So it’s exciting for us to innovate in the desktop too, especially when we find ways to enhance the experience of both heavy “power” users and casual users at the same time.
 The desktop will be with us for a long time, and for those of us who spend hours every day using a wide diversity of applications, here is some very good news: 12.04 LTS will include the first step in a major new approach to application interfaces.

 This work grows out of observations of new and established / sophisticated users making extensive use of the broader set of capabilities in their applications.
 We noticed that both groups of users spent a lot of time, relatively speaking, navigating the menus of their applications, either to learn about the capabilities of the app, or to take a specific action.
 We were also conscious of the broader theme in Unity design of leading from user intent.
 And that set us on a course which lead to today’s first public milestone on what we expect will be a long, fruitful and exciting journey.

 The menu has been a central part of the GUI since Xerox PARC invented ‘em in the 70?s.
 It’s the M in WIMP and has been there, essentially unchanged, for 30 years.